 While cockroaches aren’t harmful in and of themselves, there are some other insects that cause detrimental effects by nature.

-These lightning bugs have toxins that are potentially fatal to small animals.
+These lightning bugs are also known as fireflies have toxins that can be potentially fatal to small animals.
 In larger animals, they can cause stomach aches.
 It’s better to monitor your dog closely in case he eats a firefly.

 The problem with spiders is that their effect on dogs depends on whether the spider is venomous or not.
 In addition, the spider has to bite the dog for the venom to take effect.
 If the dog manages to eat it without getting bitten, the venom will get diluted in the stomach’s acid and won’t harm the dog.